 Want to try your hand at fishing?
 The easiest way is to book a charter fishing expedition.
 You'll be able to go out with an experienced fisherman, who provides all of the equipment and knows the best areas to go.

-You’ll have several options when you choose your fishing trip.
-Some companies will offer kids’ fishing trips, which are shorter and better for younger kids.
-There are also half-day trips to fish for bass, or longer journeys to look for tuna.
+You'll have several options when you choose your fishing trip.
+Some companies will offer kids' fishing trips, which are shorter and better for younger kids.
+There are also half-day trips to catch bass, or longer journeys to catch tuna.

 On our August trip, we booked a charter through Shark Shark Tuna.
-While they do offer shorter trips for kids, we decided to do the four-hour sea bass fishing charter with our teens.
+While they do offer shorter trips for kids, we decided to go with the four-hour sea bass fishing charter for our teens.

 We loved going out on the water (it was a beautiful day) and were thrilled to catch several fish.
 Our fish was filleted for us and we were able to grill it for dinner.